pleabargain/EnglishHelpsYourCareer/db_asking_for_clarification.md

+What did you say?! (informal)
+WTF did you say?! (informal)
+What?
+What?
+What was that?
+What do you mean?
+What do you mean by...?
+Do you mean...?
+Say again! (informal)
+Could you repeat please?
+Could you repeat that for me again?
+Could you repeat that last part for me again?
 Could you be more specific?
 Is that what you mean?
+What do you mean by this?
 Could you give me more details about X?
 Is that what you are talking about?
 What was that?
 I'm not sure I understand you.
 Could you say it again please?
-Say again! (informal)
-What do you mean by...?
-Do you mean...?
 Could you say that again, please?
-Could you repeat please?
 Could you clarify that, please?
 Would you elaborate on that , please?
 Could you be more explicit?